 Do not try to have a long, extended conversation with another associate member.
 Everyone wants to be able to focus on business during the limited time you have in the hall.
-So please ask the "veteran" associates questions outside of the CAMP, including if you want to give them your promotional materials.
+So please ask the "veteran" associates questions outside of the Campus Activities Marketplace, including if you want to give them your promotional materials.

 Do not leave early.
 NACA is very serious about this.
-This will help keep the energy in the CAMP and keep traffic in your booth.
+This will help keep the energy in the Campus Activities Marketplace and keep traffic in your booth.
 Anytime there is any empty booth in your aisle, it makes that aisle less attractive to school members.

 Block Booking with NACA